 “Yeah,” He spoke in a ragged voice in between coughs.
-“Just, I’m OK.
-Are you OK?”
-Heh, still worried about me when he was the one that looked like he would cough up a lung.
+“Just, I’m okay.
+Are you okay?”
+He still worried about me when he was the one that looked like he would cough up a lung.

-“I’m all right.”
-I reassured him before I lift my head.
+“I’m all right,” I reassured him before I lifted my head.
 That’s when I realized something as I looked about our solitary campsite.